-Any time an F-1 student in Active status travels abroad, they must present documents confirming their continued F-1 status upon re-entering the U.S. One of the required documents, the I-20, must have a travel authorization signature on page 2 provided by an F-1 Advisor from the International Student Services Office, which confirms the student has been maintaining valid F-1 status prior to their international travel.
+Any time an F-1 student in active status travels abroad, they must present documents confirming their continued F-1 status upon re-entering the U.S. One of the required documents, the I-20, must have a travel authorization signature on page 2 provided by an F-1 Advisor from the International Student Services Office, which confirms the student has been maintaining valid F-1 status before their international travel.

 - Unexpired U.S. F-1 Visa